 2. What are the regulatory agencies that determine unfair collection practices?

-For banks, credit card companies, or their collection agencies, it is the Bangko Sentral ng Pilipinas (BSP).
-It issued BSP Circular No. 454 Series of 2004, requiring banks, credit card companies, or collection agencies to refrain from engaging in unscrupulous or untoward acts.
-It also enumerated the list of those that are considered unfair collection practices (threats, insults, contacting before 6:00 a.m. or after 10:00 p.m., etc.).
+The Bangko Sentral ng Pilipinas (BSP) regulates banks, credit card companies, and their collection agencies in the Philippines.
+It issued BSP Circular No. 454 Series of 2004, prohibiting banks, credit card companies, and collection agencies from engaging in unscrupulous or untoward acts.
+It also provided the list of those considered unfair collection practices (threats, insults, contacting before 6:00 a.m. or after 10:00 p.m., etc.).

-For Financing Companies (FCs) or Lending Companies (LCs), it is the Securities and Exchange Commission (SEC) that regulates them.
+For financing companies (FCs) or lending companies (LCs), the Securities and Exchange Commission (SEC) regulates them.
 In 2019, it issued SEC Memorandum Circular No. (MC) 18, listing down conducts that are considered unfair collection practices.
 The list is also the same as those prohibited in BSP Circular No. 454.

 - Contacting before 6:00 a.m. or after 10:00 p.m. except:

-- i) if the account is past due for more than 15 days; or
+- if the account is past due for more than 15 days; or

-- ii) the borrower gave express consent that only those times are reasonable or convenient opportunities for contact.
+- the borrower gave express consent that only those times are reasonable or convenient opportunities for contact

 4. Can a collecting agent contact the persons in the borrower’s contact list if the borrower gave consent?

-No. Under SEC MC 18, even if the borrower gave consent, the persons in his/ her contact list (except for the guarantors or co-makers) cannot be contacted.
+No. Under SEC MC 18, even if the borrower gave consent, the persons in their contact list (except for the guarantors or co-makers) cannot be contacted.
 Or else, such an act constitutes unfair debt collection practice.

-For violations of data privacy, these fall within the jurisdiction of the NPC based on the Data Privacy Act.
+Violations of data privacy fall within the jurisdiction of the NPC based on the Data Privacy Act.
 You may check the NPC website for more information.

-5. Are FCs or LCs still liable for unfair collection practices even if they already outsourced their collection activities?
+5. Are lenders still liable for unfair collection practices even if they already outsourced their collection activities?

 Yes.
-Even if SEC MC 18 allows the outsourcing of collection of payments to a third-party service provider, the ultimate responsibility for collection practices and compliance with SEC MC 18 is still with the FCs or LCs.
+Even if SEC MC 18 allows the outsourcing of payment collection to a third-party service provider, the ultimate responsibility for collection practices and compliance with SEC MC 18 is still with the FCs or LCs.